-Fund Daily NAV Calculation Time(s) ■ Investor Tax-Exempt Money Market 2:00 p.m.
-Eastern Time Financial Square Prime Obligations Financial Square Federal Instruments Financial Square Treasury Instruments Financial Square Treasury Solutions 3:00 p.m.
-Eastern Time Financial Square GovernmentFinancial Square Treasury Obligations 5:00 p.m.
-Eastern Time Financial Square Money Market 8:00 a.m., 12:00 p.m. and 3:00 p.m.
+Fund Daily NAV Calculation Time(s)

+■ Investor Tax-Exempt Money Market 2:00 p.m.
 Eastern Time

+■ Investor Tax-Exempt California Money Market

+■ Investor Tax-Exempt New York Money Market

+Financial Square Federal Instruments 3:00 p.m.
+Eastern Time

+Financial Square Treasury Instruments

+■ Financial Square Treasury Solutions

+Financial Square Government 5:00 p.m.
+Eastern Time

+Financial Square Treasury Obligations

-- Shares of the Government and Retail Funds will also generally be priced throughout the day by the Funds' accounting agent for the purpose of fulfilling intra-day purchase or redemption orders.
-Except as provided below, Fund shares will be priced on any day the New York Stock Exchange is open, except for days on which the Federal Reserve Bank is closed for local holidays.
-Shares of the Government and Retail Funds may be priced by the Funds' accounting agent on days on which the Federal Reserve Bank is closed for local holidays (i.e., Columbus Day and Veterans Day).
+- Shares of the Funds will also generally be priced throughout the day by the Funds' accounting agent for the purpose of fulfilling intra-day purchase or redemption orders.
+Except as provided below, Fund shares will be priced on any day the New York Stock Exchange is open, including days on which the Federal Reserve Bank is closed for local holidays (i.e., Columbus Day and Veterans Day).
 Fund shares will generally not be priced on any day the New York Stock Exchange is closed, although Fund shares may be priced on days when the New York Stock Exchange is closed if the Securities Industry and Financial Markets Association ("SIFMA") recommends that the bond markets remain open for all or part of the day. - On any business day when the SIFMA recommends that the bond markets close early, each Fund reserves the right to close at or prior to the SIFMA recommended closing time.
 If a Fund does so, it will cease granting same business day credit for purchase and redemption orders received after the Fund's closing time and credit will be given on the next business day. - The Trust reserves the right to advance the time by which purchase and redemption orders must be received for same business day credit as otherwise permitted by the SEC.